jelhan/json-api-bulk-create-extension/README.md

 A server **MUST** prepare responses, and a client **MUST** interpret responses, in accordance with HTTP semantics.

-### Example response
+### Example response document

-This example shows a response document from the [example request](#example-request).
+This example shows a response document from the [example request document](#example-request-document).
 Both the post and the tag which was requested to be created are included as primary data.
 The additional already existing tag isn't allowed to be included since the response only can contain created resources.

 ```json
 {